-Galway faces considerate challenges in terms of capturing, storing and transmitting wind energy not the national grid given that the greatest wind energy resources are concentrated in the west of the County where the transmission infrastructures is most limited and also due to the difficulties associated with storing wind energy.
-County Galway is fortunate, however, in that a new 1 0kV transmission line has recently commenced construction to Screebe that will significantly improve the electricity infrastructure in the west of the County.
+Galway faces considerable challenges in terms of capturing, storing and transmitting wind energy into the national grid given that the greatest wind energy resources are concentrated in the west of the County where the transmission infrastructure is most limited and also due to the difficulties associated with storing wind energy.
+County Galway is fortunate, however, in that a new 110kV transmission line has recently been approved to Screebe that will significantly improve the electricity infrastructure in the west of the County.